-This Specialized Disclosure Report on Form SD ("Form SD") of Tower Semiconductor Ltd. for the year ended December 31, 2018 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
-Unless the context indicates otherwise, "Tower," "we," "us" and "our" refers to Tower Semiconductor Ltd. and its consolidated subsidiaries as of December 31, 2018.
+This Specialized Disclosure Report on Form SD ("Form SD") of Tower Semiconductor Ltd. for the year ended December 31, 2020 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+Unless the context indicates otherwise, "Tower," "we," "us" and "our" refers to Tower Semiconductor Ltd. and its consolidated subsidiaries as of December 31, 2020.
 The Rule was adopted by the Securities and Exchange Commission (the "SEC") to implement reporting and disclosure requirements related to "conflict minerals" as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Conflict minerals are defined by the SEC as gold as well as columbite-tantalite (coltan), cassiterite, wolframite, or their derivatives, which are limited to tantalum, tin, and tungsten.
-The Rule imposes certain reporting obligations on SEC registrants whose products contain conflict minerals that are necessary to the functionality or production of their products (such minerals are referred to as "necessary conflict minerals").
+The Rule imposes certain reporting obligations on SEC registrants whose products contain conflict minerals that are necessary for the functionality or production of their products (such minerals are referred to as "necessary conflict minerals").
 For products which contain necessary conflict minerals, the registrant must conduct in good faith a reasonable country of origin inquiry ("RCOI") designed to determine whether any of the necessary conflict minerals originated in the Democratic Republic of the Congo ("DRC") or an adjoining country, collectively defined as the "Covered Countries".
-If, based on such RCOI, the registrant knows or has reason to believe that any of the necessary conflict minerals in a Covered Country and knows or has reason to believe that those necessary conflict minerals in order to determine whether the necessary conflict minerals contained in those products did or did not directly or indirectly finance or benefit armed groups in the Covered Countries.
+If, based on such RCOI, the registrant knows or has reason to believe that any of the necessary conflict minerals contained in its products originated or may have originated in a Covered Country and knows or has reason to believe that those necessary conflict minerals may not be solely from recycled or scrap sources, the registrant must conduct due diligence on the source and chain of custody of its conflict minerals in order to determine whether the necessary conflict minerals contained in those products did or did not directly or indirectly finance or benefit armed groups in the Covered Countries.
 Products which do not contain necessary conflict minerals that directly or indirectly finance or benefit armed groups in the Covered Countries are considered "DRC conflict free".